kocken/WindowsRepairScript/README.md

 These commands are frequently recommended to fix Windows system errors.
 I couldn't find any script online to easily execute all of these commands one by one, so I made it myself.

 You only need to start the "Run.bat" file, the "CHKDSK_scan.ps1" powershell file is run from the batch file.
-The file(s) will execute the following commands below, in the same order as listed:
+The file(s) will execute the commands below, in the same order as listed:

 1. SFC /ScanNow
 2. DISM /Online /Cleanup-Image /CheckHealth